← Back to blog

 TL;DR

-• The average DTC brand at $100K-$200K/month runs 4 separate agencies with incompatible attribution models.
+• Many DTC brands at $100K-$200K/month run 4 separate agencies with incompatible attribution models.
 Each reports on their channel in isolation.

-• When each agency claims the same conversion, your total reported revenue can be 2-3x your actual revenue.
+• When each agency claims the same conversion, your total reported revenue can run well above your actual revenue.
 Nobody is accountable when growth stalls.

 • The fix is a shared data layer and single attribution model, not another coordination call.
 Unified stacks eliminate the overhead structurally.

-A fragmented ecommerce marketing agency stack costs $360,000 to $480,000 per year on a $200K/month marketing budget.
+A fragmented ecommerce marketing agency stack can waste a substantial share of a $200K/month marketing budget every year.
 The waste isn't bad vendors.
 It's the coordination overhead, attribution conflicts, and misaligned optimization signals that happen when four separate teams optimize for four separate metrics with no shared accountability for business outcomes.

 The sequential hiring trap